-- And also, if someone competes as an athlete, he isn’t is crowned victorious unless he competed lawfully.
+- And also, if someone competes as an athlete, he isn’t crowned victorious unless he competes lawfully.

-- It’s proper for the farmer who toils to partake of the first fruits.
+- It’s proper for the farmer toiling to partake of the first fruits.

 - Consider what I say, for the Lord will give you understanding in all things.